 Western-quality dental care can be obtained in Riga.
 Doctors and hospitals often expect immediate cash payment for health services, particularly if immigration status in Latvia is unclear.

 Ambulance service for emergencies is available by dialing 113; however, response time is poor in rural areas.
 Air ambulance service is available for medical evacuations; however, it is very expensive and advance payment or guarantee letter from an insurance company is required before a patient is transported.

-Pharmaceuticals sold in Latvia are produced by companies certified in accordance with the EU standards.
-Products of most major pharmaceutical manufacturers are sold in pharmacies in Latvia; however, they will not necessarily be labeled the same as in the U.S. and instructions are often not printed in English.
+Pharmaceuticals sold in Latvia are produced by companies certified in accordance with EU standards.
+Products of most major pharmaceutical manufacturers are sold in pharmacies in Latvia; however, they will not necessarily be labeled the same as in the United States and instructions are often not printed in English.

 Tick-borne encephalitis and Lyme disease are widespread throughout the country.
 Those intending to visit parks or forested areas in Latvia are urged to speak with their health care practitioners.
 Tick-borne encephalitis vaccinations are given as a series of three doses, and are not available in the United States.
 There are no vaccines against Lyme disease.
 Hepatitis A is also a significant problem in Latvia.

 Tuberculosis is an increasingly serious health concern in Latvia.
 For further information, please consult the Centers for Disease Control & Prevention’s (CDC) information on TB.
 Good information on vaccinations and other health precautions can also be found via the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website, which also contains additional health information for travelers, including detailed country-specific health information.